 Be shepherd directed.
 The apostles who shepherded the early church limited themselves to two key functions: prayer and ministering the Word (see Acts 6:4), and of these two priorities, prayer came first.
 The apostles gave themselves to prayer, which speaks not just of personal prayer but of their use of prayer in overseeing the early church.
 They prayed about mobilizing the congregation in prayer.

 Surveys have found that pastors today spend up to fifteen hours a week preparing for their Sunday morning sermons and three to four hours for Sunday evening messages.
 But preparation time for prayer meetings is generally token at best.
+Could it be that the attendance in each of these services reflects the time spent in preparation?
 We are top heavy on instruction and woefully weak on implementation of prayer.
 The passionless congregations in our churches today are a direct result of pastors emphasizing academics in preaching and neglecting prayer.

 So much effort goes into organizing the activities of the church, but God’s presence and power in our midst come from united prayer.
 Why not invest adequate time to transforming the church into a house of prayer?
 The Lord will give us wisdom in this regard if we ask Him (see James 1:5).

-The lack of spiritual hunger in churches today is an indictment on pastors.
+The lack of spiritual hunger in churches today is an indictment on the leaders.
 The early church prioritized prayer, and the shepherds led the way by organizing the church to pray.
 The role of the shepherd in resurrecting and revitalizing the prayer meetings in our churches cannot be overstated.

 Building Houses of Prayer